RocketChat/docs-old/developer-guides/developing-apps/getting-started/README.md

 npm install -g @rocket.chat/apps-cli
 ```

 It will take a while to install the CLI depending upon your internet connection.
-After installation, run the following command to verfiy the installation.
+After installation, run the following command to verify the installation.

 ```sh
 rc-apps -v
 # @rocket.chat/apps-cli/1.4.0 darwin-x64 node-v10.15.3
 ```
-Note that the response may vary depending upon your machine and environment but it should look similar.
+Note that the response may vary depending upon your machine and environment, but it should look similar.
 Now, you are all set to create your first app.

 ### Creating an Example App